 - 66. AMSA has a corporate Seal [s.5 (2) (b)] and may execute documents under Seal [s.5 (3)] although transactions requiring application of a seal are becoming increasingly rare and are only required in some jurisdictions for real estate transactions for example. - 67.
 The approval to affix the Seal should be, where possible, included in the Board decision process.
 In cases where no specific Board discussion is necessary, then the approval to affix the Seal can be made by any two Board members (e.g., Chairperson and CEO). - 68.
-The Board made one exception (2019) to the rule, allowing the CEO to affix the AMSA Seal on all delegation Credentials to the International Maritime Organization required for attendance at meetings without Board approval.
-The application of the Seal in these cases is of a more diplomatic nature and the ability of the CEO to exercise this function on behalf of Australia is actually delegated from the Minister for Foreign Affairs. - 69.
-The AMSA Seal must be affixed in the presence of another member of the Board, General Counsel or Secretary to the AMSA Board. - 70.
-The Corporate Secretary is custodian of the Seal and will report to the Board under 'reportable transactions' if the Seal is used.
+The AMSA Seal must be affixed in the presence of another member of the Board, General Counsel or Secretary to the AMSA Board. - 69.
+The Board Secretariat is custodian of the Seal and will report to the Board under 'reportable transactions' if the Seal is used.